Etale cohomology of diamonds: Proper base change

 \begin{proof} We note that (i) follows from (ii) and (iii).
 Moreover, (ii) follows from (iii) and the restricted version of (ii) where we demand that $C$ is the completed algebraic closure of $k((t))$.

 Let us start by proving (iii).
 Let $f: Y^\prime\to Y$ be the map, which is qcqs.
 We need to see that the adjunction map

 is an isomorphism for all $A\in D_\et(X,\Lambda)$.
-First, note that by writing $A$ as the homotopy limit of $\tau^{\geq -n} A$, it is enough to prove this for $A\in D^+_\et(X,\Lambda)$.
+First, using Postnikov-completeness of all intervening categories (and commutation of $f^\ast$ with Postnikov truncations), we note that by writing $A$ as the homotopy limit of $\tau^{\geq -n} A$, it is enough to prove this for $A\in D^+_\et(X,\Lambda)$.
 In that case, $Rf_\ast = Rf_{v\ast}$ commutes with any base change by Proposition~\ref{prop:Rfastsimple}.
 Thus, we may assume that $Y=X$ is a strictly totally disconnected perfectoid space.
 Now the statement follows from (the final paragraph of) Theorem~\ref{thm:vproetbasechange}.

 It remains to prove (ii) in the case that $C$ is the completed algebraic closure of $k((t))$.
 Let $Y_\bullet\to Y$ be a simplicial v-hypercover of $Y$ by disjoint unions of strictly totally disconnected spaces $Y_i$; then $Y^\prime_i = Y^\prime\times_Y Y_i$ is a perfectoid space.
 Under the identifications